Can you do anything to protect yourself against air pollution? Answer: you can try, but the best way is to have cleaner air; or even move!

 But even our filthy air seems almost pristine compared to the astonishingly dense smog afflicting Chinese cities including Beijing, where on 12 January the US embassy recorded 886 microgrammes of small particulates per square metre: that’s 35 times higher than the World Health Organisation’s short term (daily) air quality guideline, which should not be exceeded on more than 3 days in a year.

-While Hong Kong’s former chief executive Donald Tsang seemed little concerned regarding air pollution, describing it as “a question of visibility”, CY Leung has acknowledged that air pollution impacts public health.
+While Hong Kong’s former chief executive Donald Tsang seemed little concerned regarding air pollution, describing it as “a question of visibility”, his successor CY Leung acknowledged that air pollution impacts public health.
 Indeed, research suggests that in Hong Kong, it results in over 3000 deaths and seven million doctor visits per year.
 Each kilometre reduction in visibility is associated with an increase in daily deaths from pollution; by Friday this week, visibility reported by Hong Kong Observatory was under 16km – well below the maximum of over 50km.

 So, what can you do to protect yourself?